 Worse, some users use duct tape to cover the room.
 It often leaves impurities on the sensors and on the image capture surface.
 The removal of these impurities must be done with great care, using microfiber cloths si substances that do not affect the surface.

-So, it is best to give up the camera cover if you have a MacBook, MacBook Air or MacBook Pro.
+So, it is best to give up the cover camera if you have one MacBook, MacBook Air or MacBook Pro.

 Dell, HP, and Asus laptop models have appeared on the market that come with "camera cover”Built-in.
 Most of these models do not have a "warning" light to tell users to activate the built-in camera.
-In addition, we all know that Windows has a much more sensitive security compared to macOS, and disabling a sensor or indicator light can be done by changing the registers and driver parameters.
-Especially on older Windows 10 operating systems.Webcam cover (camera cover) on MacBook, MacBook Air or MacBook Pro
+In addition, we all know that Windows has a much more sensitive security compared to macOS, and the deactivation of a sensor or an indicator light can be done by modifying the registers and the parameters of the drivers.
+Especially on older operating systems Windows 10.Webcam coverage (camera cover) at MacBook, MacBook Air or MacBook Pro